anoopsarkar/compilers-class/hw1.md

 1. [Provide appropriate error reporting with the line number and location in the line where the error was detected](https://gist.github.com/anoopsarkar/33ea6b0374578ec8b168860f0fdd4190).

 ## Development and upload procedure

+Remember to push your solution source code to your git repository:

+    git add decaflex.lex
+    git commit -m 'initial solution'
+    git push

+Then each time you finish a component of your solution you can push it to the remote repository:

+    git add decaflex.lex # or other files you worked on git commit -m 'commit message' decaflex.lex # or other files you worked on git push

 You have been given three helper programs to help you develop your solution to this homework.